mailittlepony/rayedit/README.md

 * **Real-time editing**: Modify any object’s properties instantly through the Inspector Panel, including Position, Rotation, Scale, Color.

-* **Gizmo support** - Use the built-in translation gizmo to move objects interactively within the scene.
+** **Gizmo support** - Use the translation and freegrab gizmo to move objects interactively within the scene.
 (More gizmo modes coming soon.)

+**Custom SDF and operations** - Use the code editor to make your own SDFs and operations such as smoothmin, smoothmax etc.

 ### Using